 Two of the primary purposes of the CFPB are to ensure that consumers receive clear and accurate disclosures regarding financial products and to protect consumers from discrimination and unfair, deceptive and abusive acts or practices ("UDAAP").

-CFPB regulation, inquiries and related enforcement actions, including the CFPB's application of UDAAP principles and supervision of World Omni Financial Corp. by the CFPB, may increase World Omni Financial Corp.'s compliance costs, require changes in World Omni Financial Corp.'s business practices, affect World Omni Financial Corp.'s competitiveness, impair World Omni Financial Corp.'s reputation or otherwise adversely affect World Omni Financial Corp.'s business.
+Shortly after being appointed on February 7, 2025, the Acting Director of the CFPB has substantially restricted the operations of the CFPB, directed dismissals or stays of law enforcement cases pending in court, and withdrawn policy positions taken by the prior administration.
+It is uncertain whether the current or any future Acting Director or Director will continue to carry out these actions to reduce the CFPB's workforce while still taking certain statutorily-mandated actions.
+The future of the CFPB's operations is uncertain.
+Adding to the uncertainty is the pending litigation in federal court challenging the CFPB's actions to reduce its workforce and substantially stop operations.
+CFPB regulation, inquiries and related enforcement actions, including the CFPB's application of UDAAP principles and supervision of World Omni Financial Corp. by the CFPB, may increase World Omni Financial Corp.'s compliance costs, require changes in World Omni Financial Corp.'s business practices, affect World Omni Financial Corp.'s competitiveness, impair World Omni Financial Corp.'s profitability, harm World Omni Financial Corp.'s reputation or otherwise adversely affect World Omni Financial Corp.'s business.

 The CFPB and the Federal Trade Commission (the "FTC") have broad authority to investigate the products, services and operations of credit providers, including banks and other finance companies engaged in auto finance activities.
 The CFPB may review the actions of indirect auto finance companies with regard to pricing and other activities and the CFPB has previously taken action against, and entered into settlements with, several such companies under applicable federal or state consumer protection laws.
 See "Some Legal Aspects of the Receivables-Consumer Protection Laws" in this prospectus.
-The CFPB has investigated motor vehicle dealers, banks and finance companies over the sale and financing of service contracts (sometimes referred to as extended warranties or extended service agreements) and other add-on products such as guaranteed asset protection (GAP) waivers.
-States attorneys general have also increased their scrutiny of these products.
+The CFPB has investigated credit providers such as banks and other finance companies engaged in auto finance activities over the sale and financing of service contracts (sometimes referred to as extended warranties or extended service agreements) and other add-on products such as guaranteed asset protection (GAP) waivers.
+State attorneys general have also increased their scrutiny of these products.
 Both the CFPB and the FTC have previously taken various enforcement actions against lenders and finance companies involving significant penalties, consent orders, cease and desist orders and similar remedies that, if applicable to auto finance providers and the type of products, services and operations World Omni Financial Corp. offers, may require World Omni Financial Corp. to cease or alter certain business practices, which could have a material adverse effect on World Omni Financial Corp.'s financial condition, liquidity and results of operations.
 If any of World Omni Financial Corp.'s practices were found to violate the Equal Credit Opportunity Act or other laws and if World Omni Financial Corp. had knowledge of such violation when it sold the Receivables under the sale and servicing agreement, World Omni Financial Corp. could be obligated to repurchase from the Issuing Entity any related Receivables that fail to comply with law as described under "Description of the Trust Documents-Sale and Assignment of Receivables" in this prospectus.
 In addition, World Omni Financial Corp., the Depositor or the Issuing Entity could become subject to claims by the obligors on those contracts, and any relief granted by a court could potentially adversely affect the Issuing Entity.